-It is very inefficient to manually update all of your social networking presences.
-Luckily, Linkedin can be used to connect up all of your social networking presences.
-The application Blog Typepad can pull in a RSS or atom feed from your blog(s) and twitter feed.
-If you write a wordpress blog, there is an wordpress application which lets you display your blog on your LinkedIn profile.
+It is very inefficient to manually update all of your social networking presence.
+Luckily, Linkedin can be used to connect up all of your social networking presence.
+The application Blog Typepad can pull in an RSS or atom feed from your blog(s) and twitter feed.
+If you write a WordPress blog, there is a WordPress application that lets you display your blog on your LinkedIn profile.
 (Although Blog Typepad will do the same thing for you)

 Most social networking sites have an ability for members to collect recommendations and testimonials.
 LinkedIn is no different – and your recommendations are very prominently displayed.
 Do take the time to ask your clients and colleagues to recommend you on LinkedIn.
 For example, after I finish a coaching relationship I ask my client if they are willing to write me a LinkedIn testimonial.
 A bunch of positive recommendations can often be the deciding factor between being rung up by a recruiter.

 For more, see How to Get LinkedIn Recommendations.